jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 ```
 Click the Client ID of a client -> Select 'VFS' -> Select 'file' -> Select the folder icon to refresh the directory (open it)

+# 'file' uses the Windows API to access files and directories, whereas 'ntfs' uses Velociraptor's builtin NTFS parser for accessing files and directories.
+Use ntfs here to avoid issues with locked files or any other limitations imposed by the API.
 ```

 - Collect a file from a client